Medically reviewed by Drugs.com. Last updated on Apr 28, 2021.

 Severe diarrhea can lead to dehydration, particularly in young children.
 Left untreated, dehydration can become a life-threatening condition regardless of its cause.

-Rotavirus is often diagnosed based on symptoms and a physical exam.
-A stool sample may be analyzed in a lab to confirm the diagnosis.
+Many illnesses cause diarrhea.
+So although rotavirus is often diagnosed based on symptoms and a physical exam, a stool sample analysis might be used to confirm the diagnosis.

 There's no specific treatment for a rotavirus infection.
 Antibiotics and antivirals won't help a rotavirus infection.
 Usually, the infection resolves within three to seven days.

 Preventing dehydration is the biggest concern.
 To prevent dehydration while the virus runs its course, drink plenty of fluids.
 If your child has severe diarrhea, ask your doctor about offering an oral rehydration fluid such as Pedialyte or Enfalyte — especially if the diarrhea lasts longer than a few days.